Frequently Asked Questions (FAQs)

 Does staff receive specialized training or professional development to implement the program?

 Staff training is available through Camelot Learning, either in person, or with a DVD.
-Systems with SES and 21st Century Community Learning Centers use the DVD year after year.
+Systems with RTI (Response to Intervention programs,) Title 1 math intervention funding, and 21st Century Community Learning Centers use the DVD year after year.
 The program is easy to follow, and training is typically 2 – 3 hours, during which time teachers and para-professionals are very comfortable with the format and content of the program.
+Often school systems have Camelot trainers provide the first training, and subsequently train in house.

 Where has this program been implemented (specify states/school districts/CBOs)?
 What is the provider capacity to implement in a scale of say 20 sites at once?